Drewmacauley/W4-Pizza/README.md

 make a list of Small and button make a list of Medium and button make a list of Large and button
-Again each Size button can have same results.
+Each Size button will need different cost value attached.

 -Cost
 make a third button that adds price of each previous button press for the total cost